SourceCode/earthbound-battle-backgrounds/README.md

 - Use `[+]` and `[-]` to change layer 1.
 - Use `[Shift] + [+]` and `[Shift] + [-]` to change layer 2.

+# Where's the source code for the demo?
+You can find it [here](https://github.com/kdex/kdex.github.io/tree/master/earthbound-battle-backgrounds).

 # Installation
 ```bash
 $ npm install -D earthbound-battle-backgrounds
 ```

 # Example
+This code is more or less equivalent to the demo from above, minus the key events.
 ```js
 import { initialize, BackgroundLayer, Engine } from "earthbound-battle-backgrounds";
 (async () => {